-Menthol and Black communities
+Menthol cigarettes and the Black community

 Back in the day, it was common for the makers of menthol cigarettes, such as Newport or Kool, to sponsor music festivals and use popular artists and musicians to promote their products, particularly to communities of color.